blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/lfi4.js.md

 # Answer

 It is a  Local File Inclusion(LFI) issue. 'fileName' parameter is not sanitized for OS file injections.
-Endusers can download any files they want with the service account privilege.
+End-users can download any files they want with the service account privilege.